top of page

 Program Overview

-The Partnership for Scientific Inquiry (PSI) program introduces high school students to the scientific process, encouraging their scientific passion and fostering a relationship between researchers and the local community.
+The Partnership for Scientific Inquiry (PSI) program introduces high school students to the scientific process,

 We are entering our 24th year of the PSI Program, and we are currently accepting student applications from all across Oregon.

-Our program accepts Sophomore, Junior, and Senior high school students who are interested in pursuing careers in medicine or biomedical research through a 16-week course from February 7th, 2023 - May 22nd, 2023 6pm-8pm.
+Our program accepts Sophomore, Junior, and Senior high school students who are interested in pursuing careers in medicine or biomedical research through a 16-week course from February 7th, 2024 - May 29th, 2024 6pm-8pm.
 Students are introduced to the scientific process and gain access to research scientists from OHSU and other Portland research institutes.
 The semester-long program typically ends with a summer internship opportunity to work alongside a research mentor, requiring students to be at least 16 years old.

 fdfsd.PNG